-System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights The Practice performs computerised searches of some or all of our records to identify individuals who may be at increased risk of certain conditions or diagnoses (e.g. diabetes, heart disease, risk of falling).
+System/Recipients/ Categories of Recipients Purpose of the processing Data Retention Period Lawful basis (UK GDPR) Your Rights "Risk Stratification" (Population Health Management and Case Finding) Direct Care Recipient: Cerner - HealtheIntent / HealtheRegistries Ardens - EMIS Templates Secondary Use Recipient: NCL ICS The Practice performs computerised searches of some or all of our records to identify individuals who may be at increased risk of certain conditions or diagnoses (e.g. diabetes, heart disease, risk of falling).
 Your records may be amongst those searched.
 This is often called "risk stratification" or "case finding".
-These searches are sometimes carried out by Data Processors who link our records to other records that they access, such as hospital attendance records and national data sets .
+These searches are sometimes carried out by Data Processors who link our records to other records that they access, such as hospital attendance records and national data sets.
 The results of these searches and assessment may then be shared with other healthcare workers, such as specialist, therapists, technicians etc. The information that is shared is to enable the other healthcare workers to provide the most appropriate advice, investigations, treatments, therapies and or care.
-Period All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care GDPR) Article 6(1) (e) - public interest or in the exercise of official authority.
-Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services Related Protection Officer, contact details are given at section 6, or if not satisfied, with the Information Commissioner (ICO), whose contact details are given at section 8.
-You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: ✓ accuracy of the data is contested, ✓ the processing is unlawful or, ✓ where we no longer need the data for the purposes of the processing.
-Right to object or opt-out: You have the right to raise an objection to your personal data being shared in HealtheIntent or use for risk Risk stratification can be grouped into two purposes namely: Direct Care - 'Case Finding' where carried out by a health professional (e.g. GPs and Provider) involved in an individual's care or by a data processor acting under contract with such a provider, it is treated as direct care.
-This includes reviewing and checking on service outcomes by the health professionals Legislation: Section 251B Health and Social Care Act 2012 Section 251 NHS Act 2006 stratification.
-You also have the right opt out of HealtheIntent by completing an opt-out form with your Practice or online as below.
-Although we will first need to explain how this may affect the care you receive.
-Opting out of HealtheIntent includes opting out of the London Care Record.
+Risk stratification can be grouped into two purposes namely: Direct Care - 'Case Finding' where carried out by a health professional (e.g. GPs and Provider) involved in an individual's care or by a data processor acting under contract with such a provider, it is treated as direct care.
+This includes reviewing and checking on service outcomes by the health professionals involved in care.
+This is performed in HealtheIntent and has an objection (opt-out) you can exercise along with the London Care Record.
+Secondary Use - understand the local population needs and plan for future requirement.
+Your All records held by the Practice will be kept for the duration specified in the Records Management Codes of Practice for Health and Social Care Article 6(1) (e) - public interest or in the exercise of official authority.
+Article 9 (2) (h) - processing is necessary for medical or social care treatment or, the management of health or social care systems and services Related Legislation: Section 251B Health and Social Care Act 2012 Section 251 NHS Act 2006 You have the right to: To access, view or request copies of your personal information; request rectification of any inaccuracy in your personal information; restrict the processing of your personal information where: